CryptoPatriot1776/BottleCaps-CAPS/doc/build-freebsd.md

 `gmake -j8`  # 8 for 8 build threads, adjust to fit your setup.

-You can now start raven-qt from the build directory.
+You can now start caps-qt from the build directory.

-`src/qt/raven-qt`
+`src/qt/caps-qt`

-ravend and raven-cli are in `src/`
+capsd and caps-cli are in `src/`

 __Optional:__